 Readings will include both books and articles.
 Assigned articles and book chapters are listed in the course schedule.
-The following books are required for the class and are available for purchase at the UMC bookstore:
+The following book is recommended for the class and is available for purchase at the UMC bookstore:

 - American Economic History (Eighth Edition) by Jonathan Hughes and Louis Cain (H&C)